Skip to content

 That is what SDOS does.

-What SDOS is¶
+What SDOS is

 SDOS — the Security Decision Operating System — is a governance runtime that sits between AI agents and the actions they attempt to take.
 Every tool call, every data access request, every external API invocation passes through SDOS before it executes.
 Nothing runs unless SDOS explicitly permits it.

-SDOS is protected under USPTO Provisional Patent Application 64/029,300, filed April 4, 2026.
-The filing covers 9 patent families with 77 dependent claims.
+SDOS is protected under USPTO Provisional Patent Applications 64/029,300, 64/049,300, 64/067,427, 64/069,200, and 64/076,620, filed April 4, April 25, May 16, May 19, and May 28, 2026.
+The filings cover 45 patent families with 334 total claims across five provisionals.
 The intellectual property is held by a dedicated IP holding entity.

 The core design principle is simple: deny all by default.
 An AI agent operating under SDOS has zero permissions until policy explicitly grants them.
 This inverts the typical AI deployment model, where agents start with broad access and teams scramble to restrict it after incidents occur.

-Tamper-evident audit trails¶
+Tamper-evident audit trails

 Every policy decision — permit, deny, escalate — is logged at the infrastructure layer with tamper-evident properties.
 This audit trail is not generated by the model.
 It is not a summary of what the model says it did.
 It is an independent record of what SDOS actually allowed and blocked.